beneviasoftware/.github/README.md

 # Welcome to Benevia Software
-Contact us via email at office@benevia.software - we'd love to hear from you!
+Contact us via email at info@benevia.software - we'd love to hear from you!